What is a STEM Extension?

 Documents: JPG JPEG, PDF, TIF, TIFF (.doc or .bmp files are not allowed)

 Maximum size: 6MB per file

-**You do not need to submit your Form I-983 to USCIS.
+**You do not need to submit your employment offer letter or Form I-983 to USCIS.
 The Center for International Studies keeps it on file for you.**